CONTACT US ABOUT THIS CRUISE

-Guests are met in Inverness** and transferred by private chauffeured minibus to Scottish Highlander.
+Guests are met at our designated meeting point in Inverness and transferred by private chauffeured minibus to Scottish Highlander.
 A champagne welcome by the Captain and crew and perhaps an early evening stroll before our first dinner on board.

 Monday, Day 2 Banavie to Laggan

 After breakfast we transfer to Newtonmore Golf Course (30 mins drive).
 Established in 1893 this comparatively flat, easy-walking, parkland course is full of exciting and invigorating challenges.
 It nestles appealingly in the midst of the Monadhliath and Grampian Mountains and on the banks of the River Spey.
 Return to the barge for lunch and a cruise through Moy Bridge, the last hand operated bridge of its type on the canal, across Loch Lochy and on to Laggan where we moor for the night.
 A Highland Piper may be there to greet us with a stirring rendition of traditional Scottish music.
 Dinner on board.

 (18 holes, 6041 yards, Par 70, pull carts and buggies available)

 This morning, we take in some of the finest scenery Scotland has to offer as we drive to one of its best known and most photographed castles, Eilean Donan, which has featured in movies such as “Highlander” and James Bond’s “The World Is Not Enough” and overlooks three sea lochs.
 Our afternoon cruise today takes us across the very scenic Loch Oich, perhaps stopping en route for a spot of fishing and enjoying a walk, before reaching our pretty mooring at Cullochy.
 Dinner on board.